 - Class III, for working on containment level 3 and 4 organisms.

 The most common type of cabinet you’ll see in an academic research laboratory is a class II hood.

 2. Keep the Lab Stocked with Bleach and Ethanol

-These reagents are diluted to working concentrations for wiping down the workbench before and after an experiment (10% bleach then 70% ethanol) and disinfecting your tools and supplies during it (70% ethanol).
-While these solutions are often shared among lab members, one good idea is to fill up a couple of spray bottles each morning to keep on hand at the biosafety cabinet.
+While these solutions are often shared among lab members, it’s good practice to fill up several spray bottles each morning to keep on hand in the biosafety cabinet.